msantam2/privacy-policy/README.md

 **Contact Us**

 If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at msantam2@gmail.com

+## Support for Foxhound

+If users of this service are seeking support, please contact msantam2@gmail.com